 It’s important to remember you’ve come a long way since you started.
 Believe it or not, regardless of where you are, you are an inspiration to someone.
 When we’re too focused on seeking the approval of our heroes, we become oblivious to the influence we have on others.
 As you’ve grown, other people have begun to look to you.
 You may or may not feel like you have these people looking to you right now, but as you progress, you will acquire those people.
 Your influence will evolve into quite the responsibility.
 It’s a valuable thing, and you don’t want to miss out on it because you’re too caught up in seeking your own approval.

 Let the heroes remain your heroes.
 They motivated you and gave you the drive to make it this far.
 They did that much for you already, so don’t worry about their approval of your work.
 If they give it, that’s great.
 If not, it’s still ok!
 Be happy for their example, and focus on being an example to others.
 As far as recognition is concerned: do good work, and continue to do good work.
-If you do good work, the Internet will discover you.
-Make no mistake.
-So stop worrying about recognition and approval and focus on improving your skills, making great things, and being an example to whatever influence you have right now.
+Stop worrying about recognition and approval and focus on improving your skills, making great things, and being an example to whatever influence you have right now.